Mohamed-Fadel/PrefSecure/README.md

 # PrefSecure
-Android Library For Saving any sensitive Data  (e.g user credentials, passwords, credit cards ,... etc) in cryptographic format
+Android Library for saving any Sensitive Data  (e.g user credentials, passwords, credit cards ,... etc) in cryptographic format

-it is useful for rooted device as the hacker can access your `SharedPreferences` easily.
-So this is a solution to keep your `Data` Safe.
+It is useful espically in case of rooted device, as the hacker can access your SharedPreferences and reach sensitive data easily.
+So this is a solution to keep your Data Safe.

 # Usage
-1. init the `Singleton` in your `Application` Class by adding this line to the `onCreate()` Method in order to provide the Application `Context` in which this Singleton will operate.
+1. Init the `Singleton` in your `Application` Class by adding this line to the `onCreate()` Method in order to provide the Application `Context` in which this Singleton will operate.
 ```
 @Override